YiDingg/YiDingg/HOMEPAGE.md

 Some that need a lot of graphs are taken by Markdown + HTML on VSCode or Typora.
 Some that need numerous formula to derive the conclusions are written by Latex on VSCode, displayed in PDF format.
 The rest will be written with Markdown or Notability, displayed in PDF format.

+After one stage's learning, I will compress and backup most of my notes and textbooks, then upload them to the cloud.

 By the way, I am trying to write notes in English as a practice.

 ### Create New Blog